11 Top-Rated Attractions & Things to Do in Gatineau

 Known as Hull until 2002, Gatineau is a French-speaking city located just across the Ottawa River from the city of Ottawa.
-There is a fine view from Jacques-Cartier Park over to the Parliament buildings, the Rideau slopes, and other major features of Ottawa.
-And the city's large Gatineau Park has been a favorite with Canadian prime ministers such as William Lyon Mackenzie King.
+There is a fine view from Jacques-Cartier Park over to the Parliament buildings, the Rideau slopes, and other major features in Ottawa.
+It is Quebec's fourth-largest city and home to some of the province's best museums, parks, and activities.
+In particular, the city's large Gatineau Park has been a favorite with Canadian prime ministers such as William Lyon Mackenzie King.

-First Nations people lived in the Gatineau area long before the first European settlement.
-The first French explorers, such as Champlain, arrived in 1613 and 1615, to be followed by woodsmen and other adventurers in search of furs.
-Around 1800, the American, Philemon Wright, began farming here using the slopes of the Chaudière and founded a colony which he named Hull after his parents' birthplace in England.
-He sent a consignment of timber by raft to Québec, and thus became the founder of a major industry.
+The area is also known for its extensive history, with numerous archaeological sites revealing that First Nations peoples inhabited the region as far back as 6,000 years ago.
+French explorers, such as Champlain, arrived in 1613 and 1615, followed by woodsmen and other adventurers in search of furs.
+Around 1800, the American Philemon Wright founded a colony that he named Hull after his parents' birthplace in England.

 See also: Where to Stay in Gatineau

 The magnificent Canadian Museum of History stands on the Gatineau riverbank, opposite Ottawa's Parliament buildings, and a wall of windows looks out to Parliament Hill.
 Its architect, Douglas Cardinal, wanted its flowing lines to call to mind the immensity and diversity of the Canadian landscape.
 The museum's collections hold more than a million artifacts, and some are on display in the First Peoples Hall, Canada Hall, and Grand Hall.
 There is particular emphasis on the longhouses and totem poles of Pacific Northwest First Nations.

 A seven-story IMAX screen presents always-changing, eye-opening films.
 The museum is also home to the Canadian Children's Museum, which is full of hands-on activities and things to do for kids.